veekaybee/veekaybee.github.io/content/blog/2024-05-25-dont-worry-llms.md

 {{< figure  width="400" src="https://github.com/veekaybee/veekaybee.github.io/assets/3837836/d1e1bc32-ed56-496e-b6eb-895902c67b98">}}

 She writes that keeping track of translation between human and code logic is hard.
 “When you are writing code, your mind is full of details, millions of bits of knowledge.
-This knowledge is in human form, which is to ray rather chaotic…For example, try to think of everything you know about something as simple as an invoice.
+This knowledge is in human form, which is to say rather chaotic.
+For example, try to think of everything you know about something as simple as an invoice.
 Now try to tell an alien how to prepare one.
 That is programming...To program is to translate between the chaos of human life and the line-by-line world of computer language.”

 She says that, in order to do this, a developer must not “lose attention.
 As the human world-knowledge tumbles about in your mind, you must keep typing, typing.
 You must not be interrupted.”